Types of Forex Accounts

 Forex margin is equally important to track.
 Margin is the amount of capital your broker holds as collateral for an open position.
 If the market moves against you and your margin falls below the broker’s threshold, your positions are closed automatically regardless of your intentions.
 Knowing your margin level at any point is not optional for anyone trading with borrowed capital.

 A properly structured position sizes risk to a fixed percentage of account equity per trade, typically 1 to 2 percent.
-With that discipline in place, borrowed capital becomes a tool rather than a liability.
+With that discipline in place, leverage can be used more effectively rather than a liability.
 Without it, losses accumulate faster than most new traders expect.

 Same Strategy, Different Account: What Actually Changes